2022 Cross Timbers Race Guide

 There are incremental cutoffs ONLY.
 You must make each of these cutoffs in order to continue in the race.

-You must be through the Rock Creek Aid Staton OUTBOUND heading to Paw Paw by 9:25 am.
+You must be through the Rock Creek Aid Station OUTBOUND heading to Paw Paw by 11:00 am (approximately a 19 min/mile pace if you start at 8 am).

-You must be through the Paw Paw Aid Station heading back to Rock Creek by 10:30 am (Mile 13 for marathon and 50K which means an 18:27 pace).
+You must be through the Paw Paw Aid Station heading back to Rock Creek by 12:00 pm (Mile 13 for marathon and 50K which means a roughly 19 min/mile pace if you start at 8 am).

 These cutoffs represent the time you must be OUT of the aid station by.
 If a participant chooses to leave an aid station and return to the race course after the time cutoff or after being told by aid station volunteers that they are being pulled from the race, the participant is instantly disqualified and may be banned from future races.